helix-robotics-ag/ros-helix/README.md

 # Calibration and Tendon Commands
 The `helix_transmission` package provides an interface for commanding the tendons of the robot, instead of the motors directly:
-- Command tendon length instead of rotor angle (abstract pulley ratio)
+- Command tendon length instead of rotor angle, and also with limits applied
-- Command tendon contraction/relaxation with consistent sign (abstract motor orientation), and also with limits applied
+- Command tendon contraction/relaxation with consistent sign (convert the motor orientation)
 - Allow for setting a tendon 'zero' position and using this as the command reference (calibrate motor positions)

 Relevant parameters are stored in the [config](https://github.com/helix-robotics-ag/ros-helix/blob/main/helix_transmission/config/helix_transmission.config.yml), except the motor position calibrations for the tendon zero, which are saved into an untracked file in the same directory.